LollosoSi/rf24tunlink/README.md

 ## Installation and usage
 - You need a pair of Raspberry Pi boards.
 Raspberry 3B and 4 are tested but virtually every linux board should work.
 - Enable the SPI interface using `raspi-config`
+- If you intend to use the dual radio setup add this in your config.txt `dtoverlay=spi1-3cs,cs0_pin=05,cs1_pin=06,cs2_pin=16`
 - Install the build essential, make, cmake, git and g++: `sudo apt-get install build-essential cmake make git g++ -y`
-- Installing pigpio is recommended at this point
+- Installing [pigpio](https://abyz.me.uk/rpi/pigpio/download.html) is recommended at this point
 - Install the [RF24 library](https://nrf24.github.io/RF24/md_docs_2linux__install.html) following the instructions from their site.
    - This project is set to look for the **RF24 Core** installation from your home folder (~/) you should be able to reach ~/rf24libs (run install.sh in your home folder).
    - SPIDEV is the tested driver for this application, the BCM driver should work too.
    - If you can't compile rf24tunlink due to rf24 not found, try running install.sh with sudo
-- Download the rf24tunlink source code.
+- Download the rf24tunlink source code in your home folder. `cd ~; git clone https://github.com/LollosoSi/rf24tunlink.git`
-- In case of issues with permissions, running commands using sudo is okay.
+- In case of issues with permissions, run commands using sudo.
 - With the terminal into the folder, run:
+  `./build.sh`
+  or
-  `cmake .`
+  `cmake .; make`
-  `make`
 - rf24tunlink executable should appear

 To run the program as primary and secondary radio: